BIG HEAD

 Then view the saddle from the front - does it clear the wither by at least 4 fingers?
 Even treeless saddles should have good wither clearance.
 Take a look at the back of the saddle, is it sitting too high above the horse, this can lead to the saddle swinging and rubbing your horse’s back.

 Another issue with fit is the placement of the saddle.
 The design should allow the saddle to fit far enough back from the shoulder to reduce interference when the horse moves.
 If your saddle does not girth up in the horse's natural girth channel, when positioned back far enough, than it is not the right one.
+If you saddle continually moves and need tightening, it is the wrong fit.

 Ride until your horse has a good sweat under the cloth (more than an hour) and this will tell you even more about fit.